phor3nsic/favicon_hash_shodan/README.md

-# Search for a framwork by favicon
+# Search for a framework by favicon

 ## Usage